All Episodes

 And you're going to do this by investing $150 billion in whatever.

-We could eliminate the need for Venezuelan oil by drilling in an war by starting the process today.
+Senator Obama, we could eliminate, I have looked this up, we could eliminate the need for Venezuelan oil by drilling in NWAR, by starting the process today.

-And isn't it interesting, Senator Obama, based on your own rhetoric and that of the Democrat Party, you say, well, hell's Mills, if we start drilling today, it's not the answer.
+And isn't it interesting, Senator Obama, based on your own rhetoric and that of the Democrat Party, you say, well, hell's bills, if we start drilling today, it's not the answer.

 Can't drill our way out of this way.

-Not going to get any new oil for ten years.
+Not going to get any new oil for 10 years.

-Well, according to your plan, we're not going to need any new oil for ten years.
+Well, according to your plan, we're not going to need any new oil for 10 years.

-We're not going to need it till you get rid of Venezuelan oil.
+We're not going to need it until you get rid of Venezuelan oil.

-So it seems like it'd be perfect time to go for and war.
+So it seems like it'd be perfect time to go for NWAR.

 And war comes online just at the same time you want to stop using oil from Venezuela.